cran-task-views/Psychometrics/Psychometrics.md

     test theory: score multiple-choice responses, perform reliability analyses, conduct item analyses, and transform scores onto different scales.
--   Functions for correlation theory, meta-analysis (validity generalization), reliability, item analysis, inter-rater reliability, and classical utility are contained in the `r pkg("psychometric")` package.
 -   For multilevel model ICC for slope heterogeneity see `r pkg("iccbeta")`.
 -   An interactive shiny application for CTT is provided by